gtkwave/gtkwave/docs/ui/gtkwave.md

 An example of both positively and negatively timeshifted traces
 :::

 To achieve a finer level of granularity for timeshifting, menu options are available that allow the user to set specific values for a time shift.
 In this way, the pixel resolution of zoom is not the limiting factor in achieving an "exact" shift that suits a user's needs.

-## Navigation and Status Panel
+## Navigation Panel and Status Panel

-The navigation and status panel occupies the top part of the main window just below the menu bar.
+The navigation occupies the top part of the main window.

 :::{figure-md}